papook/usergod/README.md

 A simple RESTful Web Application for registering and managing users without any security features.
 Implemented in Jakarta EE 10.

 # Prerequisites
-For launching and using the application, you should have Docker installed.
+For launching and using the application, you should have Docker and JDK 17 installed.

-A manual installation of Maven or JDK is not required.
-Maven is available in the project root as a wrapper.
+A manual installation of Maven is not required, as it is available in the project root as a wrapper.

 # Build and Run
 On Linux and MacOS, it is just enough to launch the `deploy.sh` script in the project root.